wofr06/lesspipe/README.md

  installed.
 That is foremost `bash` or `zsh` (have the appropriate first line in the script), then `file` and other utilities like `cat`, `grep`, `ln`, `ls`, `mkdir`, `rm`, `strings`, `tar` and `tr`.
- For testing lesspipe.sh the `perl` script `vimcolor` can be used, that is however not required in just using `lesspipe.sh`.
+ For testing lesspipe.sh, the `perl` script `vimcolor` can be used, that is however not required in just using `lesspipe.sh`.
+That script requires a working `vim` or `nvim`.
 It is planned to unbundle vimcolor from lesspipe.sh

 ## 4. Supported file formats